ivelum/landing/content/blog/dont-start-with-mobile/index.md

 Once you’ve designed and developed a web app with a responsive interface, you’re good to go on any device.
-With nearly 68% of global web traffic coming from mobile devices [SimilarWeb](https://www.similarweb.com/platforms/), targeting a broad mobile audience is a realistic and effective goal that can be achieved through web development without the complexities of native app development.
+With nearly 68% of global web traffic coming from mobile devices, according to [SimilarWeb](https://www.similarweb.com/platforms/), targeting a broad mobile audience is a realistic and effective goal that can be achieved through web development without the complexities of native app development.